CERT-Polska/mwdb-core/docs/user-guide/9-Sharing-objects.rst

   Can manually resubmit object to Karton.

+*
+  **modify_3rd_party_sharing - Can mark objects as shareable with 3rd parties**

+  Can manually mark object as shareable with 3rd parties - it can be done only for objects, which are visible for this user.

 User capabilities are the sum of all group capabilities.
 If you want to enable capability system-wide (e.g. enable all users to add tags), enable that capability for ``registered`` group or ``public`` group if you want to include guests.

 In mwdb.cert.pl service - ``registered`` group is allowed to: